anthonybar/cautious-enigma/rules.md

 The team leader will assign tasks to each group member.

-## How will we will track progress (and follow-up) on completion of tasks
+## How will we track progress (and follow-up) on completion of tasks

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us
+We will talk to all the members and figure it out.